BraydenReklaw/startup/Notes.md

 router - affects the header currently being used.
 This will require placing each page into a subdirectory.
 Pay attention to simon.

 toolchain `npm run build`.

+copy simon.css into a new directory and run the simon p1 stuff on that new directory (make sure node is installed before doing anything)